GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 author: john.carnell
 indextype: blueprint
 icon: blueprint
-image: images/images.png
+image: images/overview.png
 category: 5
 summary: |
-  This Genesys Cloud Developer Blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Messaging capabilities.
+  This Genesys Cloud Developer blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Messaging capabilities.
 This Blueprint also demonstrates how to setup and configure a Data Action invoking an AWS Lambda.
 ---

-  This Genesys Cloud Developer Blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Messaging capabilities.
-This Blueprint also demonstrates how to setup and configure a Data Action invoking an AWS Lambda.
+  This Genesys Cloud Developer blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Messaging capabilities.
+This blueprint also demonstrates how to setup and configure a Data Action invoking an AWS Lambda.

 This blueprint also demonstrates how to:

 * Build a Genesys Cloud Architect bot flow that leverages intents and slots to identify user text and respond back intelligently to user inquiries.
-* Build an inbound message Genesys Cloud Architect flow.
-* Integrate the inbound message flow with the bout flow.
+* Build an inbound message Genesys Cloud Architect flow that will integrate with the bot flow to deliver a chatbot.
 * Expose the inbound message flow using an Genesys Cloud Chat Web Messaging.
 * Integrate an AWS Lambda in the inbound chat flow using a Genesys Cloud Data Action.
 * Deploy both the AWS Lambda, all AWS IAM roles and CX as Code components all from within a single Terraform/CX as Code project.
-* Generate a sample HTML page with the Javascript widget exposed within it
+* Generate a sample HTML page with the Web Messaging javascript widget exposed within it.

 ## Scenario

-An organization is interesting in build a service chat bot that will allow a customer to find out the status of an order they have placed.
-The goal with this chat bot is to:
+An organization is interested in building a service chatbot that will allow a customer to find out the status of an order they have placed.
+The goal with this chatbot is to:

-* **Implement a chatbot that can be used across multiple contact center channels.** - The development team wants to quickly stand up a bot flow that can be used to process inbound chats.
-However, they want to leverage this flow in a non-channel specific way so that at some point in the future it can be integrated into with a voice channel.
+* **Implement a chatbot that can be used across multiple contact center channels.** The development team wants to quickly stand up a bot flow that can be used to process inbound chats.
+However, they want to leverage this flow in a non-channel specific way so that at some point in the future it can be integrated in with a voice channel.

-* **Implement a chatbot on their company website.** - The company wants to be able to deliver the chatbot on their company website with minimal coding effort.
+* **Implement a chatbot on their company website.** The company wants to be able to deliver the chatbot on their company website with minimal coding effort.

-* **Integrate their chatbot with an AWS lambda to look up the order status for a customer** - The organization already has an AWS lambda that they use in other places for looking up customer order information.
+* **Integrate their chatbot with an AWS lambda to look up the order status for a customer** The organization already has an AWS lambda that they use in other places for looking up customer order information.
 They want to reuse this lambda in their chatbot to speed overall delivery velocity and promote re-use.

 ## Solution

-The organization can leverage Genesys Cloud Architect bot flows, inbound messaging flows, data actions and a Genesys Cloud web messenger to build their chatbot.
+The organization can leverage Genesys Cloud Architect bot flows, inbound messaging flows, data actions and a Genesys Cloud web messaging widget to build their chatbot.
 These Genesys Cloud components can provide the following capabilities:

 1. **Bot Flow**.
-This is a Genesys Cloud Architect Flow that allows you to define the utterances and intents associated with speech and text detection in a chat or voice bot.
+This is a Genesys Cloud Architect flow that allows you to define the utterances and intents associated with speech and text detection in a chat or voice bot.
 2. **Inbound Message Flow**.
-This is a Genesys Cloud Architect Flow that builds on top of a Genesys Cloud Bot flow.
+This is a Genesys Cloud Architect flow that builds on top of a Genesys Cloud Bot flow.
 The inbound message flow provides the integration and routing layer getting the customer to the right information or people.
 3. **Data Action**.
-A Genesys Cloud Data Action provides the integration point out to a third-party REST web service or AWS lambda.
+A Genesys Cloud Data Action provides the integration point to invoke a third-party REST web service or AWS lambda.
 4. **Web Messaging Widget**.
-The Genesys Cloud Web Messaging widget allows you to configure and create a Javascript  widget that can deployed into an organization's web site.
+The Genesys Cloud Web Messaging widget allows you to configure and create a javascript  widget that can deployed into an organization's web site.

 All of these Genesys Cloud components, along with the AWS lambda are used to look up a customer's order status.
 All the components used in this solution can be deployed using Terraform, the Terraform AWS provider and the Terraform Genesys Cloud CX as Code provider.
 The diagram below illustrates all of the Terraform providers and the resources they will create.